ABOUT THE EUROPEAN UNION FILM FESTIVAL

 The European Union Film Festival (EUFF), in its 28th edition this year, is Singapore’s longest running foreign film festival.
 Each year, EUFF brings Singaporean and European communities together, adding to the cross-cultural dialogue through the narrative of cinema.

-We are grateful to each of the participanting countries who offer a variety of their best films they have available to them.
+We are grateful to each of the participating countries who offer a variety of their best films they have available to them.
 Through their carefully curated selection, they help us present the depth and wide range of European cinema to audiences here.
 This has resulted over the years, in the growing audience numbers, the deepening engagement as well as the critical acclaim that the EUFF has received.

 After many years of presenting the festival in various cinemas, we moved last year to the iconic National Gallery Singapore reinforcing the excellent cultural collaboration and cooperation between Singapore and Europe.
 Art and film are a perfect and some would say, a natural fit to do this.
 Our venue provides us the important cultural context to establish the EUFF as a significant cultural event in Singapore.
 This year also marks the first European Year of Cultural Heritage and we are pleased to continue our partnership with Singapore in this context.

 From 10 to 20 May, we invite you to discover the many facets of Europe, through the wide variety of thought-provoking films in this year’s edition, starting with the opening film from Austria, Fly Away Home.
 This film directed by Mirjam Unger is based on influential children’s book author Christine Nöstlinger’s autobiography “Maikäfer, flieg!” and portrays her experience as a child of war.
 We are delighted that the director will be joining us for opening night.
-In fact, this year, we present more post-show conversations with directors and other associated with some films.
+In fact, this year, we present more post-show conversations with directors and others associated with some films.

 We also continue our partnership with Ngee Ann Polytechnic’s School of Film and Media Studies.
 This allows several student shorts to feature alongside European films, offering a first festival platform for budding filmmakers.